 The Water and Fire Meditation and Meridian Patting are brought together in the Advanced class.
 These two forms will serve to supercharge the energy that is applied to the 1st and 2nd 64 forms.
 They are practiced as a unit, after the 1st and 2nd 64 forms are learned.

 More Wild Goose

 As time passes and the student base and student experience and my own experience grow, there will be more offerings from the Wild Goose system (for example, the Wild Goose martial form - Dayan Palm).
 Some of the Wild Goose system is related to the internal art of Bagua and there are martial forms covering both empty hand and weapons applications.
 There are also more forms and meditations that are related to health.
-I am currently able to teach twenty-two different forms and meditations from the system.
-We hope that the current lineage holder, Grand Master Chen Chuan Gang, will expand that number.
+I am currently able to teach over two dozen different forms and meditations from the system.
+Grand Master Chen Chuan Gang has been very open in expanding that number.

 Other Forms and Systems

 I have taught different Tai Chi forms in the past and on occasion I may draw from these to provide examples of a particular movement or martial application.
 I also draw from my own experience in Ryukyu Kempo Karate and Small Circle Jujitsu.
 It really is all one art.
 Members can get a look at some of these influences in the Reference section of this web site.

 Meditation is an integral part of any internal system.
 Our class work covers both standing and seated meditation.
 We cover several modes of meditation, including sound, breath and qi movement.
 Meditation is one of the single most beneficial things you can do to relieve stress and improve your health.